EC7495/Jarvis/README.md

 ## Overview:

 Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.
-He was created in Python3 using the Selenium Webdriver API
+He was created in Python3 using the Selenium Webdriver API.

 He has three ways of interacting with your account: